talafeco/gaiadr3_double_stars/README.md

 6. Write the Double star name to the image (upper left corner)
 7. Write observation date and time (upper right corner)
 8. Write measurements of the components: designation, theta, rho (lower right corner)

+## Function externsions
+1. Gaia data collection in one line
+2. Calculate hrd placement based on temperature & luminosity
+3. Create HRD plot
+4. Calculate orbit period
+5. Check, if absolute magnitude measurement is possible on the images